guysagy/readableByReact/README.md

 Home page displays the Categories page and Posts page in one page.

 ### Categories Page
 Categories are the subects to which posts relate.
 The Categories page displays a list of all available Post's Categories.
 Each category display item is a link to show all Posts that relate to that category.
+Categories are hard-coded and non-editable.

 ### Posts Page
 Posts page displays a list of all available Posts' titles and Posts' metadata, linked to a Post's Details page, and a form to create a new post.

 ### Posts Details Page
 Post details page shows full information for a selected post - post metadata, post comments, and a form to create a new comment for the currently selected post.

+## TODO items:
+(i) Add to 'Categories' the add/delete functionalities.

 ## Known bugs:
 (i) Forms' input validations are missing. <br/>